Psychology & Computing

 Graduates of this programme will offer employers a unique combination of technical software related skills, research skills, and psychological training.
 As a graduate of this degree, you will demonstrate:

-Graduates of this programme have clear pathways to further study and employment in three distinct areas.
+Our Psychology and Computing graduates have clear pathways to further study and employment in three distinct areas:

 2. Graduates who wish to pursue a career in Software Development, IT, Software Engineering, Web Development, or any of the computing professions will be well placed to do so, through further study or direct routes to employment.